 San Diego, CA 92121

 Payment for a container you will pick up may be made at the time of pick up.
 Obtaining a container in person, from the address listed above, Visa/Master cards, debit card, check or money order will be accepted.
 Bring the damaged container with you.
+More information.

-Residents are responsible for the container's security and care.
+Residents are responsible for the container's security and maintenance.
 When damage results from normal use or due to age, the replacement fee will be prorated during the 10-year anticipated lifespan of the container.
 In other words, a container that breaks due to normal collection after five years will be replaced for 50% of the fee and the resident will receive a new container with ten years of expected use.
 If the container is lost, stolen or damaged as a result of the resident's misuse, the full fee will be charged for its replacement.
+More information.

 Affordability is always a concern for the City when implementing or increasing fees.
 However, an approved container is required for residents to use the residential waste collection and recycling service which is provided without a fee.
 The $70 refuse container user fee is just $7 per year for the 10 year life of the container, or 58 cents per month.
-The City has determined that the $70 fee is a fair and reasonable fee that does not exceed the cost of providing the container and is the best option for the Environmental Services Department to offset the rising costs of container repair, replacement, and delivery.
+The City has determined that the $70 fee is a fair and reasonable fee that does not exceed the cost of providing the container and is the best option for the City to offset the rising costs of container repair, replacement, and delivery.
 Additionally, with the acceptance of Visa and Master cards, residents may spread the cost of the container over time.